tvdstaaij/telegram-history-dump/README.md

 1. Compile [telegram-cli][3], start it once to link your Telegram account
 2. Make sure Ruby 2+ is installed on your system: `ruby --version`
-3. Configure your backup routine by editing `config.yaml`
+3. Optionally configure your backup routine by editing `config.yaml`

 ### Performing a backup